tfoerst3r/generate_quarto_presentation/README.md

 # Introduction

 The main purpose of this repo is to generate an executable shell script for quarto presentations, with an emphasis on top-row presentations (more PowerPoint-like).
-The `generate_quarto_presentation` script itself is explained below.
+The generated script is per default named `generate_quarto_presentation`.
+It will generate a project structure including all the needed files to get started with your quarto presentation right away.

 # Installation